If you experience sudden pain in your lower back that also radiates to the back of your thigh and into your leg, you may

 - Non-steroidal anti-inflammatory drugs (e.g., ibuprofen, aspirin or muscle relaxants)

-- Heat or cold on your painful muscles
+- Heat or cold on your aching muscles

-- Physical therapy or at-home exercises and stretching
+- Physical therapy, exercises and stretches for sciatica

 - Cortisone injections

-If a patient does not feel relief after a long period of time and nonsurgical treatments do not relieve sciatica symptoms, surgery may be necessary.
+If a patient does not feel relief after a long period and nonsurgical treatments do not relieve symptoms, back surgery for sciatica may be necessary.

-Motion, exercise and stretching are important to strengthen your back.
-Most times, patients are able to resume normal lifestyle activities fairly quickly.
+Motion, exercise, and stretching are essential to strengthen your back.
+Most times, patients can resume normal lifestyle activities reasonably quickly.